antineutrino1468/myLeetcode/finance.md

 If you buy the stock and sell the call option simultaneously, which is **Buy-Write**.

 ***They are exactly the same strategy.***

+The biggest loss of CC is not Forced liquidation, but your opportunity cost (you miss an opportunity of big increase)
 ### *Example*
 You own one underlying stock: $100